andreibesleaga/mobile-mesh-ews/README.md

 ##### Special designed robots:
 - Used for any of the above, in hardly accessible environments.

+##### Monitored flora and fauna and existing statistics:
+- Used for specific cases for swarm intelligence - from direct input by monitored flora or animal world (tracked animals, existing stats, directly affected, used as "sensors", to detect anomalies).

 #### 2. Integration and Communication